Home → Knowledge Hub → US destination cities for cross-border landing

 The most common destination-choice mistakes are predictable and recurring.
 Naming them helps the international operator avoid the most common forms of compound error.
 Three patterns dominate.

 Importing the Bay Area register into DC.
 The most common mistake.
-The international operator, particularly from cyber, AI, defense-tech, and dual-use technology backgrounds, treats the Bay Area register as the universal US commercial register and lands in DC carrying a Bay Area venture-pitch deck, a Bay Area peer set, a Bay Area follow-up cadence, and a category-fluid framing.
-The DC federal procurement reader treats venture-pitch framing as commercially-immature, treats Bay Area peer sets as category-absent in the federal landscape, and treats fast-cycle follow-up cadence as procurement-cycle-unaware.
+The international operator, particularly from cyber, AI, defense-tech, and dual-use technology backgrounds, treats the Bay Area register as the universal US commercial language and lands in DC carrying a Bay Area venture-pitch deck, a Bay Area peer set, a Bay Area follow-up cadence, and a category-fluid framing.
+The DC federal procurement buyer treats venture-pitch framing as commercially-immature, treats Bay Area peer sets as category-absent in the federal market, and treats fast-cycle follow-up cadence as procurement-cycle-unaware.
 The operator opens a Northern Virginia office and produces conferences and meetings without producing federal procurement advance.

 The fix sequence.